 So let´s look over the 10 most common reasons why babies and toddlers have difficulty falling asleep and give you some tips for a good night´s sleep!

-1. It´s Too Cold or Hot
+1. It´s Too Hot or Too Cold

 No-one, your baby or toddler included sleep´s well when they are too warm or too cold.
 The ideal temperature for your child’s room is cooler than you probably think!
 16-20°C or 60.8°F – 68°F. Even if the room temperature is correct you may be over or under dressing your child.